NataliyaSokolovska/DM354/README.md

 # DM354

-This Python code is a supplementary material for paper DM354.
+This Python code is a supplementary material for Paper ID: 884.

 The following Python packages are used: random, numpy, collections, keras, sklearn, functools, matplotlib, math.